rapid7/metasploit-framework/documentation/modules/post/multi/gather/unix_cached_ad_hashes.md

   4. Do: ```use post/multi/gather/unix_cached_ad_hashes```
   5. Do: ```run```
   6. You should get the cached hashes
+  7. Additional tools need to be run to extract the hashes in a crackable format

   Files will be retrieved and placed into the Metasploit loot sub-system as unix_cached_ad_hashes_*.